 MOSCOW – Flights departing between noon and 6 pm

 If your flight arrives outside of these times we can arrange for private transfers.
 Note that additional charges will apply.
 If you are arriving to start the trip by train or tother means of transport transfer are not included but can be booked separately by us.

 Medical & Health

-There are no particular vaccination requirements for this trip although we recommend you consult your doctor for final advice.
+There are no particular vaccination requirements for this trip other than being fully vaccinated for Covid 19 (or have a valid recovery certificate) although we recommend you consult your doctor for final advice.
 The train will have a Russian doctor on board through Russia and Mongolia but not China where time spent on the train is only 16 hours.
 Fees are payable to the doctor and you will need to claim on your travel insurance after the trip.

 Luggage & Clothing to Bring

 We strongly recommend travel bags rather than hard shelled suitcases for this trip as the latter are hard to handle and stow away on the train.